EnzoDV08/Enzo_De_Vittorio_231244_Portifolio-/README.md

 ### 🔵 **Term 2: Luxury Car Rental Application**

 - **Project Overview:**
-  As part of a team of five, we built a luxury car rental application using React and MongoDB.
-Users can rent luxury cars on a daily or hourly basis, with secure and efficient data handling managed by MongoDB.
+  As part of a team of five, we developed a React-based luxury car rental application, integrated with MongoDB.
+The app allows users to rent luxury cars on an hourly or daily basis, with secure data handling through MongoDB.

 - **Key Features:**
-  - Rental pricing options (hourly/daily)
+  - Flexible rental pricing (hourly/daily)
-  - User authentication and account management
+  - User authentication
   - Payment integration for seamless transactions

 - **Technologies Used:**